Vicky Knight: Personal life

 Knight was previously known as Vicky Chaundy.
 Knight added she finds it difficult to enter the emotions concerning her scars "[I] Emailed doctors in India and Turkey, asking them to help me".
 She also revealed she has had suicidal ideation, she said "I was self-harming and self-neglecting.
 I was a mess, I hit rock bottom.
 This has given me the opportunity to save my own life.
 My scars have actually helped me, and something good has come out of something bad".

-She attended Robert Clack School, followed by Barking and Dagenham College in Essex, England, where she studied Health and Social Care.
+She attended Robert Clack School, followed by Barking and Dagenham College in London, England, where she studied Health and Social Care.
 In 2013 Knight was named "Student of the Year" by the Association of Colleges.
 Knight set up a charity, "Scar Quality", in 2013, to help those who have experienced burns improve their self-esteem.
 She has participated in a sponsored 28 mi walk, raising £1,000 for the charity.
 After winning the "Student of the Year" title, she said "It's amazing to win, I really can't describe it.
 My scars are something I have to live with every day, but by setting up the charity I can help others.
 It was hard work, but it's amazing".

 Knight also works as a healthcare assistant at Broomfield Hospital in Essex, England.
 Her interest in health care began in 2003, when she was being treated in Broomfield Hospital following the pub fire.
 In the event she receives no more roles in films, she has said she will continue to work as a healthcare assistant.
 In an interview with the National Health Service (NHS), Knight revealed that she would like to author a book about herself.